oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly.
-Such references MUST be infeasible for an attacker to guess; using a reference may require an extra interaction between a server and the access token issuer to resolve the reference to the authorization information.
+Using a reference may require an extra interaction between a server and the access token issuer to resolve the reference to the authorization information.
 The mechanics of such an interaction are not defined by this specification.